Sereg20/Task_Center/S4HANA_config/1 Trust Config/README.md

 3. Click **YES** in the Internet Communication Manager popup
 4. On the server your SAP S4HANA On-Premise is run restart the backend system in order to apply all Parameters you've just created

-As a result, all required parameters for the DEFAULT profile are created and applied
+As a result, all required parameters for the DEFAULT profile have been created and applied

 Proceed to the next step: [2 Task Center Config](https://github.com/Sereg20/Task_Center/blob/master/S4HANA_config/2%20Task%20Center%20Config/README.md)